Frequently Asked Questions

 The BCCM is in the College of the Arts.
 See the Commencement website for the date and time.

-Post-Baccalaureate Single Subject Music Credential students who need permission to add specific Music Education undergraduate courses, please fill out this form:
+Post-Baccalaureate Single Subject Music Credential students who need permission to add specific Music Education undergraduate courses, please fill out this form (you must login to SSO to access it):

 If you have any further questions, please contact the SSCP Advisor, Tamara Thies, at tamara.thies@csulb.edu